cmu-mfi/learninglab/doc/courses/iot.md

 # IoT and Sensor Integration

-Internet of Things + MQTT sensor, input, actuator, motor drive learning board.
-Can be powered with a power drill battery for immediate remote deployment and sensor monitoring.
+IoT (Internet of Things) and Sensor Integration: Learn the fundamentals of Internet of Things (IoT) with this hardware focused course, designed for both beginners and tech enthusiasts.
+Learn to set up and program IoT devices like the ESP32 microcontroller using Arduino Integrated Development Environment (IDE), and explore key concepts like Input/ Outputs pins, sensors, and actuators.
+Dive into MQTT telemetry standard for reliable, light-weight device communication.
+Understand the importance of hardware choices, memory, and processing power for IoT projects.
+Gain practical experience while building real-world projects and skills to shape the future of connected technology for advanced manufacturing.

-Learning Goal: Quick start "how to" develop and build your own IIoT solution (with scale and affordability in mind) using off-the-shelf hardware and lightweight software.
+**Learning Goal**: Quick start "how to" develop and build your own IIoT solution (with scale and affordability in mind) using off-the-shelf hardware and lightweight software.

 ## What is possible? ##
 Deploy a temperature and humidity monitor for critical infrastructure (e.g., a server room).
 Send alerts or trigger actions if values fall outside the safe zone.
 In this example, the device was powered by a battery, which can also be monitored for scenarios where wired power is not available.
 A dashboard was built to display the data sent over MQTT.